c31io/amnis/README.md

 i32 channel - i32 line - u64 size - [u8; size]

-channel: +n is output, and -n is error message, as a result, channel 0 has output and error in the same channel.
+channel: +n is output, and -n is error message, channel 0 is reserved.

 line < 0 means the last chunk of |line|.